aspirina765/kafka-openshift-streams/README.md

 KAFKA_STREAM_BOOTSTRAP_SERVER=my-first-k-c-skxxxt--m--nhc-fna.bf2.kafka.rhcloud.com:443
 ```

-You will substitute the values between the `<...>` brackets with values particular to your instance of OpenShift Kafka Streams.
+You will substitute the values between the `<...>` brackets with values particular to your instance of OpenShift Streams.

 ## Building the code
 TO BE PROVIDED

 ## Running the tests

-Make sure that you've properly configured the `.env` file with the values that are particular to your running instance of OpenShift Kafka Streams.
+Make sure that you've properly configured the `.env` file with the values that are particular to your running instance of OpenShift Streams.

 Then, run the following command from the top level of the directory in which you installed the demonstration code.